ben7265/woholax/README.md

 -----------
 1. Currently WX can only cater to Web Based requirements.
 It cannot take care of Mobile apps for the time being.
 2. WX is currently restricted to a Windows Server only due to its philosophy that things should either be done automatically by the system or should be easy enough for end user.
 So this configuration makes it easier for even a non-technical person to learn how to manage the WX server.
 WX can work on Linux also and if any project requires such infrastructure it can be done for that project.
 3. WX is based on licensing model.
-You can download and run the wx.exe for learning, testing and other such purposes using localhost.
+You can download and run the wx.exe freely for learning, development, testing and other such purposes using localhost.
 This exe would have certain issues if used to handle live domains without a license file.
 You can send us a message to find out more about the license file.
-Meanwhile you can try it out.
+Meanwhile you can try it out with the quick start guide in docs folder and with the demo code within this repository.